Eurovision Song Contest 2020: National alternative programming

-Besides the Europe-wide replacement show, broadcasters were left to make plans to fill the rest of the gaps themselves.
+Aside from Europe Shine a Light, broadcasters were left to make plans to fill the rest of the gaps themselves.
 Most broadcasters provided their television audience with Eurovision-related replacement programming.
-Examples include holding an alternative contest by offering people the chance to listen to the 2020 entries and vote for their favourites, with some countries holding a ranking of (their own) songs throughout Eurovision history, and re-broadcasts of pre-existing Eurovision specials and previous contests which are significant for their country, such as the contest they last won.
+Examples include holding an alternative contest by offering people the chance to listen to the 2020 entries and vote for their favourites, with some countries holding a ranking of (their own) songs throughout Eurovision history, and re-broadcasts of pre-existing Eurovision specials and previous contests which are significant for their country, such as the contest they last won or hosted.

 Big Night In was organised and broadcast by the Australian broadcaster Special Broadcasting Service (SBS) and aired on 16 May 2020.
 Australians voted online for their favourite 2020 song (minus Montaigne's "Don't Break Me"), and over three hours, the songs was counted down from 40 to 1, with the top twenty songs being playing in full.
 Iceland's Daði og Gagnamagnið were crowned winners with "Think About Things".